& OTHER THEMES

 BAD MEDICINE/GOOD MEDICINE

 Gossip, Jealousy, Suspicion, Resentment are destructive actions; such negativity only serves to fracture your personal power.
-The 'Power-over' mentality, that is, attempting to power yourself over another in order to achieve personal validation at their expense only serves to limit your own personal horizon instead of expanding it.
+Negative energy that is, attempting to power itself over another in order to achieve personal validation only serves to limit your own personal horizon instead of expanding it.
 Each person is part of an harmonious world, a world of your own making.
 It is up to each person to do something to change the world and make it a caring/sharing place.
 Remember, if you think that you can abuse your electronics by text-messaging negative things about another person, think again.
-Your are a mass of energy which flies free into the universe, electronics is called 'closed energy', and it has no place to go but back into you!
+Your are a mass of energy which flies free into the universe, electronics is called "closed energy", and it has no place to go but back into you!
 Also, your Ancestors are watching.
 Whatever you say or do will affect the next seven generations of your family.
 Be judicious in the use of electronics.
+Nothing is ever erased and what goes around comes around, it WILL come back to haunt you.

 The Knowledge of Life.
-Wisdom comes with learning, listening, hearing, right action, walking our earth walk in a good way.
+Wisdom comes with age and experience; learning, listening, hearing, right action, walking your earth walk in a good way.
 It is the ability to pass knowledge along without criticism or judgment, to let the truth of the teachings stand on their own and the receivers make their own interpretations.
 Wisdom is humility, there is no place in the world of the wise for those with inflated egos.
 Wisdom speaks from the heart of the truth.
-It flies with Eagle, sings with the white bear and finds its wayh inour dreams and visions.
+It flies with Eagle, sings with the white bear and finds its way into our dreams and visions.
 Wisdom is also generosity, for to keep it close to the vest does not enhance the world, and does not help elevate souls.
-Wisdom is confidence in the knowledge given and the words spoiken in a manner that pleases the Ancestors.
+Wisdom is confidence in the knowledge given and the words spoken in a manner that pleases our Ancestors.

 "I have noticed in my life that all humans have a liking for some special animal, tree, plant, or spot of earth.
 If humans would pay more attention to these preferences and seek what is best to do in order to make themselves worthy of that toward which they are so attracted, they might have dreams which would purify their lives.
 Let Humans decide upon their favourite animal and make a study of it, learning its innocent ways.
 Let them learn to understand its sounds and motions.
 The animals want to communicate with humans, but Wakan Tanka does not intend they shall do so directly B humans must be the greater part in securing an understanding."
 (Brave Buffalo, Lakota, Late 19th century)